ghostunnel/ghostunnel/README.md

 ### HSM/PKCS#11 support

-Ghostunnel has experimental support for loading private keys from PKCS#11 modules, which should work with any hardware security module that exposes a PKCS#11 interface.
+Ghostunnel has support for loading private keys from PKCS#11 modules, which should work with any hardware security module that exposes a PKCS#11 interface.
 An easy way to test the PKCS#11 interface for development purposes is with [SoftHSM][softhsm].
-Note that CGO is required in order for PKCS#11 support to work.
+Note that CGO is required in order for PKCS#11 support to work (see [CROSS-COMPILE.md](CROSS-COMPILE.md) for instructions to cross-compile with CGO enabled).

 [softhsm]: https://github.com/opendnssec/SoftHSMv2